SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 that are duplicates.
 This should be used carefully and no automatic view should subsequently be used to delete the records.
 An example of its use can be found in Appendix G.35.

+#### V_SYS_CHK_INT_TMP2_DUPLICATES3

+This view is similar to V_SYS_CHK_INT_TMP2_DUPLICATES2.
+In this case, the RD_VALUE is not used for grouping records in order to find those that are duplicates.
+This should be used extremely carefully and no automatic view should subsequently be used to delete records.

 #### V_SYS_CHK_INT_TMP2_DUPLICATES_DEL_SRI